Competition Commission Of Pakistan Initiates Investigation Against Dubious Housing Schemes - UrduPoint

 Competition Commission Of Pakistan Initiates Investigation Against Dubious Housing Schemes

-As part of the investigation, the inquiry team had visited 62 housing schemes to assess the situation on ground and was scheduled to visit the remaining housing schemes.
+As part of the investigation, the enquiry team has visited 62 housing schemes to see the situation on ground and is scheduled to visit the remaining housing schemes.

-The team also met the DG LDA and other concerned officials to enlighten itself about the pertinent issues and explore the ways to cooperate and coordinate in the areas of joint interests.